bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

 over the last few years.
 Most modern networks do no make use of these protocols and instead prefer SAMBA or scp for file transfer.

-Run the following command to disable to vsFTPd service
+Run the following command to disable the vsFTPd service

     update-rc.d -f vsftpd remove